johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 will appear undistorted, exactly as the creators intended, and the game will run at the correct speed, including music playback.
-(Theoretically, the only time you can run into problems is when you use a PAL crack of an NTSC game that somehow broke NTSC compatibility.)
+(Theoretically, the only time you can run into problems is when you use a PAL crack of an NTSC game that somehow breaks NTSC compatibility.)

 ### Running games in NTSC

-Sadly enough, as Amiga software preservation efforts seem to be almost exclusively focused on PAL releases for whatever reasons, disk images of NTSC originals are extremely hard to come by.
-But simply forcing NTSC mode on the PAL versions widely available online should do the trick in most cases.
+Sadly enough, as Amiga software preservation efforts seem to be almost exclusively concentrated on PAL releases for whatever reasons, disk images of NTSC originals are extremely hard to come by.
+But simply forcing NTSC mode with the PAL versions widely available online should do the trick in most cases.

 These are the two best ways to do that when using emulation: